jonascarpay/apecs/tutorials/RTS.md

 ## apecs tutorial
-###An RTS-like game
+### An RTS-like game

-In this tutorial we'll take a look at how to write a simple RTS game using apecs.
+In this tutorial we'll take a look at how to write a simple RTS-like game using apecs.
 We'll be using [SDL2](https://github.com/haskell-game/sdl2) for graphics.
 Don't worry if you don't know SDL2, neither do I.
 We'll only be drawing single pixels to the screen, so it should be pretty easy to follow what's going on.